Creating Your Agent

 Action Points also control how many Acquisition Tests you can make per session.

-You can acquire an additional amount of equipment/training that have Costs of 5 or less(DTN of 14 or less) up to your Action Points +1.
+You can acquire an additional amount of equipment/training that have a Cost of 20 or less.
+Max up to your Action Points.

 What’s a soldier without a gun?
 An accountant without a calculator?
 This section discusses everything about Equipment and how to acquire the gear needed to make your character awesome.